 College & Chronic Illness

 As a preview to the book I have written college and chronic illness, I’m writing a series of articles that address obstacles college students face while dealing with disease.
-Be forewarned that as this content is part of a book, it is copyrighted information (along with much of the other content on this site) and those who do not respect the copyrighted material will be subject to consequences.

 - College and Chronic Illness: Basic First Steps — things to consider when choosing a university and preparing for school